(Updated after CARB news on June 24, 2026)

 The State of California countered that the disclosures are commercial speech because they provide material information to investors and lenders assessing financial risk.
 State attorneys argued that climate risk and emissions data function like other business risk disclosures and do not require companies to express political or ideological views.
 The judges questioned both sides about how closely the disclosures must be tied to commercial transactions, with particular attention to the breadth of SB 261 and the Scope 3 emissions requirements under SB 253.

 The court took the case under submission and will issue a decision in due course.
 Possible outcomes include upholding the laws, striking them down, or remanding parts of the statutes—such as Scope 3 disclosures—for further consideration of severability.
-We expect a decision in mid-2026.
+We expect a decision in late 2026.

 Legal analysts estimate a high likelihood (80%+) that the stay will be reversed, which would restore SB 261’s reporting requirements.

-The public docket window between December 1, 2025 and July 1, 2026 will not change, and we’re seeing companies stay the course – they are now posting their climate-related risk reportsin the public docket.
+The public docket window opened December 1, 2025 and we're seeing companies stay the course – they are now posting their climate-related risk reports in the public docket.

 What Does CARB’s Latest Guidance Clarify About California’s SB 261?